cepthomas/Nebulua/README.md

 ## Glossary

-- Since this is code, everything is 0-based, not 1-based like music.
+- Since this is code, everything is 0-based, not 1-based like standard music notation.
 - Nebulua doesn't care about measures, that's up to you.

 Name       | Type   | Description                                     |